awsdocs/amazon-appstream2-developer-guide/doc_source/autoscaling.md

 ### Example 3: Applying a Scaling Policy Based on Low Capacity Utilization<a name="autoscaling-cli-scale-in"></a>

-This CLI example sets up a scaling policy that scales in the fleet to reduce actual capacity when `CapacityUtilization` is low\.
+This AWS CLI example sets up a scaling policy that scales in the fleet to reduce actual capacity when `CapacityUtilization` is low\.

 The following command defines an excess capacity\-based scaling policy: